 2. Make stale crackers, chips, cereal, and popcorn edible again by toasting in the oven.

-Spread stale snacks in a single layer on a baking sheet and pop them in a 350-degree oven for 3-5 minutes.
+Who doesn’t love a crunchy, salty snack?!
+Spread stale snacks in a single layer on a baking sheet and pop them in a 350-degree oven for three to five minutes.
+Store them in ziplock bags for an easy go-to snack.

 3. Make finger paint with expired Greek yogurt.

 Mix yogurt with food coloring or even Kool-Aid mix and let kids paint on a white, plastic tablecloth.
-As long as the yogurt isn’t too far gone (no more than 3 weeks past expiration) you can still eat it.
+As long as the yogurt isn’t too far gone (no more than three weeks past expiration), you can still eat it.

 4. Use sour milk to make cakes, biscuits, waffles, and pancakes.